pallets/flask/.github/ISSUE_TEMPLATE/feature-request.md

 <!--
 Replace this comment with a description of what the feature should do.
-Include details such as links relevant specs or previous discussions.
+Include details such as links to relevant specs or previous discussions.
 -->

 <!--